Small businesses generally understand the utility SEO – it’s no longer really an option in 2019 if you want to achieve visibility on search.

-Just over half of small businesses do keyword research, which leaves significant opportunity for small businesses to earn an advantage of competitors.
+Just over half of small businesses do keyword research, which leaves significant opportunities for small businesses to earn an advantage of competitors.

 Specifically, by conducting keyword research, small businesses can find keywords that are relevant to their business and that competitors may not appear for.

-Use keyword research to optimize your website content with the terms you want to compete.
+Use keyword research to optimize your website content with the terms you want to compete with.
 Make sure to include these terms organically, though, as stuffing them in your content without context actually hurts your search rankings.